salihkinali/CurrentNewsApp/README.md

 - [Android Hilt](https://developer.android.com/training/dependency-injection/hilt-android) - Dependency Injection Library
 - [Retrofit](https://square.github.io/retrofit/) A type-safe HTTP client for Android and Java
 - [Room](https://developer.android.com/training/data-storage/room) Local and listing of data
+- [Gson](https://github.com/google/gson) Gson is a Java library that can be used to convert Java Objects into their JSON representation.
+It can also be used to convert a JSON string to an equivalent Java object
 - [Picasso](https://square.github.io/picasso/) An image loading library for Android backed by Kotlin Coroutines
 - Material Design